JuliaRos24/MovieData/README.md

 - What month/year had the best revenue release date?

 ### Results and Findings
-The "Top 5 Movies By Box Office Revenue in USD" section indicates the high-budget movies Analyze the relationship between budget size and box office revenue to find the optional budget range that maximizes profitability.
+The "Top 5 Movies By Box Office Revenue in USD" section indicates the high-budget movies.
+Analyze the relationship between budget size and box office revenue to find the optional budget range that maximizes profitability.
 Avoid overspending unless the data suggests a strong return on investment.

-As an example:
+As an example for 2016 year:
-The best profitable movie was "The Devil Inside" in the horror genre: with a budget Box Office Revenue of over 100 Million dollars
+ - The best profitable movie was "Lights Out": with a budget Box Office Revenue of over 24 Million dollars
+ - The best revenue was the "Batman v Superman" movie with a Box Office Revenue of almost 900 million.
-The most payable actor was Tom Cruise
+ - The most payable actor was Ben Affleck
-The most profitable season for new releases was the summer
+ - The most profitable month for new releases was July
 ![MovieDataDashboard](https://github.com/user-attachments/assets/317c9580-88f0-44eb-a34e-713db12f713e)

 ### Challenges in Analysis